Stable Medicine for Troubles

 I will always love you.

 “I just wanted to write a song about love, so it’s called ‘Lovesong.’
-Instead of making up all sorts of symbols, I wrote it as if I was just talking to someone,” Robert Smith later reflected.
-Any artist will confirm that there’s nothing harder than writing the simplest and most understandable love song—and making it a hit.
-But even in the most sincere and straightforward expression from their idol, fans found allusions and references: the line “Fly Me To The Moon” evokes constant associations with the jazz standard of the same name from the 1950s, most famously performed by Frank Sinatra.
-By the way, this year the American film *Fly Me to the Moon* was shown in local cinemas, featuring this very song as its leitmotif.
+Instead of making up all sorts of symbols, I wrote it as if I was just talking to someone,” Robert Smith later said.
+Any artist will tell you there’s nothing harder than writing the simplest love song and making it a hit.
+Still, fans found allusions in the lyrics: the line “Fly Me To The Moon” naturally evokes the 1950s jazz standard most famously sung by Frank Sinatra.
+This year an American film called Fly Me to the Moon even used that song as its leitmotif.

-Eventually, Smith called this video almost the worst in the band’s history.
-And to be honest, he wasn’t very fond of the song itself or its sudden success.
-“I think it’s the weakest song on the album,” he reflected in an interview, “but somehow it ended up second on the US singles chart.
-Only someone like Janet Jackson was higher.
-And I was exhausting myself thinking—out of all the songs I wrote, only this one breaks through to the top.”
+Smith later called the video one of the band’s worst.
+He wasn’t especially fond of the song itself or of its sudden success.
+“I think it’s the weakest song on the album,” he said.
+“But somehow it ended up second on the US singles chart — only someone like Janet Jackson was higher.
+I exhausted myself thinking: out of all the songs I wrote, only this one broke through.”
 He was disappointed.

 Fifty Years of Kisses

-“The first concert I ever attended was The Cure’s show in Finsbury Park, London,” singer Adele replied when asked why she decided to cover the song *Lovesong*.
-“My mom was a big fan of the band and took me with her to the show.”
-Adele also recalled that Smith’s image then scared her a bit, bringing to mind Edward from Tim Burton’s film.
-The British singer, who became a global sensation in 2011 with her album *21*, included her deeply moving version of the song, which was warmly received at her performances.
+“The first concert I ever attended was The Cure’s show in Finsbury Park, London,” Adele said when asked why she covered “Lovesong.”
+“My mom was a big fan and took me to the show.”
+Adele added that Smith’s image at the time frightened her a little, reminding her of Tim Burton’s Edward.
+The British singer, who became a global sensation with her 2011 album 21, included a deeply moving version of the song in her performances.

-Robert and Mary have lived in a happy marriage for over 36 years, and if you add the time they knew each other before marriage, it’s almost half a century.
-When once asked by a reporter what moment from his life he would like to relive, The Cure’s lead singer answered, “Our first dance with Mary.”
-He also once said, “She’s my Cindy Crawford.”
-The song *Lovesong* also has a long life and was always performed during anniversary tours.
-How else could it be—it’s already a full-fledged member of the Smith family.
+Robert and Mary have been married for more than 36 years; including the years they knew each other before marriage, that’s nearly half a century.
+When asked what moment he’d like to relive, Smith answered, “Our first dance.”
+He has also said, “She’s my Cindy Crawford.”
+“Lovesong” has remained a staple on anniversary tours — it’s practically part of the family.